zalando-stups/documentation/components/senza.rst

 ``AvailabilityZones``
     Optional list of AZ names (e.g. "eu-west-1a") to filter subnets by.
     This option is relevant for attaching EBS volumes as they are bound to availability zones.

+This components adds the following images:

+``LatestTaupageImage``
+    Latest Taupage AMI, for use in production deployments.
+Selected by default in the "TaupageAutoScalingGroup" component.

+``LatestTaupageStagingImage``
+    Staging Taupage AMI, for testing compatibility with the new Taupage releases.
+Should not be used for production deployments!

+``LatestTaupageDevImage``
+    Latest build of the Taupage AMI.
+Should not be used unless you're working on Taupage or its components.

 .. _senza-taupage-auto-scaling-group: